bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 }
 ```

-By setting SASS variables and maps, and recompiling the SCSS, will update the above generated CSS
+By setting SASS variables and maps, and recompiling the SCSS, the above generated SCSS variables
-variables.
+will also be updated.

 ### Example